spiral/docs/templater/expert.md

 </block:content>
 ```

-This methodic can be very convinient when you would like to create set of similar elements for your project.
+This method can be very convenient when you would like to create a set of similar elements for your project.

 ## Add intellect to your widget (hard)
-In many cases we would to give of widgets more flexibility, not only ability to replace it's blocks, we can achieve it goal by compbing our templater code with simple php, let's say that we do not want to render label span if no label value is specified.
-The simplified way to do that will be:
+In many cases, we want to give the widgets more flexibility.
+This includes not only the ability to replace it's blocks.
+We can do this by combining our templater code with simple php.
+Let's say that we don't want to render  the label span if no label value is specified.
+The simplified way to do this is:

 ```html
 <div class="form-input">